From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 If you’re visiting the mosque, it has a very strict dresscode.
 For men, that’s trousers and a t-shirt.
 For women, it’s either a long dress or trousers, you need to make sure your shoulders are covered and you need to wear a headscarf.
 If you’re not dressed appropriately you can hire clothes on site.

-The Sultan Qaboos Grand Mosque is open every day for tourists from 8am till 11am.
+The Sultan Qaboos Grand Mosque is without a doubt one of the most beautiful places in Muscat.
+It’s open every day for tourists from 8am till 11am.
 After that it’s closed for prayer.

 National Museum of Oman